 Try to catch Kathy live on stage as part of "Women Fully Clothed: Older and Hotter".
 Hilarious.

 Paul Miller is no stranger to The Pro Bono Group, having voiced award-winning PSAs for the Canadian Red Cross.
 He is perhaps best known for playing Connor Doyle on the TV series "Psi Factor", and for his work on "Due South", "Good Witch" and "Suits".
 He's a veteran Stratford Festival stage actor too.
 Listen for Paul on the Feed Ontario PSA titled "Dimes".
-Or just click the photo above to listen in.
 Paul's with The Pro Bono Group's Mike Occomore (L).

 Paul Miller in the soundproof booth at Wanted!, with ace producer Jeff Styga.